 Garnish with Parsley

 - Close the Instant Pot and allow the shrimp to finish cooking in the residual heat.
-If you have trouble closing the lid, move the steam release to ‘Vent’ position.
+If you have trouble closing the lid, move the steam release to the Vent position.

 - After 10 minutes, open the Instant Pot and add parsley.
-Gently stir the jambalaya.
+Gently fluff the rice with a fork.

 - Let the jambalaya rest (lid open) for 5 to 8 minutes before serving